A short introduction to secrecy and verifiability for elections

 \emph{ Many election schemes rely on art, rather than science, to ensure that choices are made freely and with equal influence.
 Such schemes build upon creativity and skill, rather than scientific foundations.
 These schemes are typically broken in ways that compromise free choice, e.g.,~\cite{Rop07:NetherlandsVoting,DebraBowenCalifornia07,Halderman10:IndiaVoting,Halderman12:DCVoting,Halderman14:EstoniaVoting}, or permit adversaries to unduly influence the outcome, e.g.,~\cite{JonesSimons12:VotingBook,GermanyCourt09,DebraBowenCalifornia07,ElectoralCommision07}.
-This article shows how such breaks can be avoided by carefully formulating security definitions, and proving that schemes satisfy these definition.
+This article shows how such breaks can be avoided by carefully formulating security definitions, and proving that schemes satisfy these definitions.
 Equipped with these definitions, we can build election schemes that can be proven to behave as expected.}

 An election scheme is a decision-making mechanism to choose a representative\ifsok~\cite{Lijphart84,Saalfeld95,Gumbel05:StealThisVote,Alvarez10:ElectronicElections}\fi, typically consisting of at least the following three steps.
 First, an administrator initialises the scheme (\emph{setup}).
 Secondly, each voter constructs and casts a ballot for their choice (\emph{voting}).
-These ballots are authenticated and recorded using a mechanism (e.g., a bulletin board) outside of the election scheme.
-Thirdly, the administrator tallies the recorded ballots and announces an outcome, i.e., a distribution of choices (\emph{tallying}).
+These ballots are authenticated and recorded using a mechanism, e.g., a bulletin board.
+Thirdly, the administrator tallies the recorded ballots and announces an outcome, i.e., a frequency distribution of choices (\emph{tallying}).
 This distribution is used to select a representative.
 For example, in first-past-the-post election schemes the representative corresponds to the choice with highest frequency.

 Choices must be made freely, \ifsok which can be achieved by making choices in private~\cite{UN:HumanRights,OSCE:HumanRights,OAS:HumanRights} \else which the United Nations \ifsok~\cite[Article 21]{UN:HumanRights}\fi, the Organization for Security \& Co‑operation in Europe \ifsok~\cite[Paragraph 7.3]{OSCE:HumanRights}\fi\ and the Organization of American States \ifsok~\cite[Article 23]{OAS:HumanRights}\fi\ recommend achieving by making choices in private \fi, i.e., ``when numerous social constraints in which citizens are routinely and universally enmeshed -- community of religious allegiances, the patronage of big men, employers or notables, parties, `political machines' -- are kept at bay"~\cite{Bertrand07:Opening:HiddenHistorySecrectBallot}.
 This has led to the emergence of the following requirement.